Living, Retirement, Working

 Charts and data on a table

-We update this article in late January or early February each year, when key annual economic data about Mexico get published by institutions including the Bank of Mexico and Mexico’s national statistics institute, INEGI.
+We update this article each year when key annual economic data about Mexico get published by institutions including the Bank of Mexico and Mexico’s national statistics institute, INEGI.

 Mexico’s geography and demographics